 Visiting Dutch Gardens

 When you think of the Netherlands and gardens and flowers, what comes immediately to mind?
 I assume your answer is “tulips.”
-Tulips are cultivated here in huge quantity and they or the bulbs are exported all over the world.
+Tulips are cultivated here in huge quantity and the bulbs are exported all over the world.
+But there are plenty more Dutch gardens worth visiting in the Netherlands, even outside of the short tulip season.

 Keukenhof and Giethoorn